 LifeStation offers the following accessories for purchase:

-- A lockbox is available for $2.99 a month.
+- Users can lease a lockbox from Lifestation for $2.99 a month.
 The lockbox makes it easy for EMS to enter users’ homes during an emergency if they are unable to answer the door.

 - Mountable help buttons to provide extra protection around the home are available for $2.49 a month.